Chicken or Beef Liver Pâté Recipe (with pictures!)

 This should be a wet brew, like a thick cake batter and SMOOTH.

-Do you need to STRAIN?
-If you think there’s gristle in it, then pour thru a sieve.
+GRISTLE CURE: Do you need to STRAIN?
+If you think there’s gristle in it, then push thru a sieve.
 You can use a small ladle to help push that thru.
+This is time consuming and we only need to do with beef liver.
+Worth it.

 Ladle into 1/2 pint containers, I put 8 ounces in each, makes 7-8